syegulalp/pypacker/readme.md

 Using TKinter and SQLite3 should be automatically detected, and the appropriate files should be copied into your redistributable.

+Numpy can now also be included, although you cannot use treeshaking with it (use the option `-tlx numpy`).

 ## What PyPacker tries to do

 * The main program tree is turned into a `.zip` file (of `.pyc` files).